rockettheme/docs/Docs/joomla/templates/ambrosia/demo.md

 You can then simply find the default outline and select the dark blue **Duplicate** button to create a new one based on the default outline used by your site.
 This will create an override, or **Style**.
 This outline can have its own layout, style, and settings preferences.

 It would be a good idea for organization to name this outline something like **Ambrosia - Home** as it would be used only for the front page of your site.
+In our own Demo and in the RocketLauncher we have named this Style **Ambrosia - Demo** instead of **Ambrosia - Home**.

 Menu Editor
 -----